torognes/swarm/README.md

 <a name="version202"/>
 ### version 2.0.2 ###

-**swarm** 2.0.2 fixes SSSE3 problems
+**swarm** 2.0.2 fixes SSSE3 problems.

 <a name="version201"/>
 ### version 2.0.1 ###

 **swarm** 2.0.1 is a development release that partially implements the fastidious option.

 <a name="version200"/>
 ### version 2.0.0 ###

 **swarm** 2.0.0 simplifies the usage of swarm by using the fast algorithm and the built-in OTU breaking by default.
 Some options are changed and some new output options are introduced.

 <a name="version1221"/>
 ### version 1.2.21 ###